-Disease Dilemmas (A-Level only)
+Disease Dilemmas (AS and A-Level only)

 - What are the global patterns of disease and can factors be identified that determine these?
 Is there a link between disease and levels of development?
 How effectively are communicable and non-communicable diseases being dealt with?
 How far can diseases be predicted and mitigated against?
 Can diseases ever be fully eradicated?

 Geographical skills and investigation remain an important part of both the AS and A-Level courses.
 This will include both quantitative and qualitative methods and skills used throughout the course.
 The residential fieldtrip will help to prepare students for this as they will identify appropriate questions, collect data, analysing and interpreting it based on wider theory.
 They will also critically question data sources, analytical methodologies, data presentation techniques and identify the misuse of data.

 We aim to ensure students gain enjoyment, satisfaction and a sense of achievement as they develop their knowledge and understanding of the subject.
 Consequently, we will choose the optional topics that best reflects our students’ and teachers’ abilities and interests.

 - The AS level course will be assessed by written examinations, including questions relating to geographical skills and investigation.

 - The A-Level course will be assessed by written examinations and an Independent Geographical Investigation (of approximately 3-4000 words) worth 20% of the final grade.
 Students will be given guidance with this, however it should be noted that this is an independent piece of work which can be related to any area of the specification which interests the student and for which they are able to collect appropriate and meaningful data.